+Grades for graduating students may be due earlier.
 Students should anticipate some additional time for the processing of grades.

-5. Curve 18
+5. Curve

 - a.
 The mean grade for JD students in all first-year courses, other than Lawyering and Legal Writing, must fall between 3.10 and 3.20. - b.
 The mean grade in Lawyering and Legal Writing and for JD students in all upper-level courses with 25 or more enrolled JD students shall fall between 3.10 and 3.33. - c.
-The mean grade for JD students in upper-level courses with fewer than 25 enrolled JD students shall fall between 3.00 and 3.50.
+The mean grade for JD students in upper-level courses with fewer than 25 enrolled JD students shall fall between 3.00 and 3.50. - d. grade of A+ is awarded only in cases of extraordinary performance, and no more than one A+ may be awarded in any class smaller than 25 students. - e.
+Faculty are requested, where possible, to conform their grades to the following distribution:

-18 The results for mid-year exams in year-long courses can, but do not have to, be curved or presented as letter grades.
+&lt;sup>18 The results for mid-year exams in year-long courses can, but do not have to, be curved or presented as letter grades.
 However, performance on the mid-year exam will be factored into the final grade, and will be subject to the curve at that point.